AztecProtocol/engineering-designs/docs/build-ahead/dd.md

 The predecessor attempts L1 submission during their slot as normal.
 At the **slot boundary**, the predecessor stops trying.
 After the slot boundary, anyone can submit the predecessor's checkpoint to L1 — the current `ProposeLib.sol` already allows any address to submit.
 The incentive for the next proposer to submit is indirect: B needs A's checkpoint on L1 to make B's own blocks valid.

 Any node reconstructs the checkpoint from P2P data — the `checkpoint_proposal` message and the collected attestations.
-No special handoff protocol is needed; see [ADR-005: P2P Reconstruction vs Explicit Handoff](#adr-005-p2p-reconstruction-vs-explicit-handoff).
+No special handoff protocol is needed.

 The slot boundary handoff avoids races: during the slot, A submits; after the slot boundary, others take over.
-See [ADR-006: L1 Submission Race Avoidance](#adr-006-l1-submission-race-avoidance).

 ## Failure Handling